 Earwax might not be the most pleasant substance in the world but it is incredibly important.
 Your body produces it in order to trap dirt and protect your ears.
 However, if it doesn’t wash away on its own and too much piles up, that could lead to hearing loss or tinnitus symptoms.
 If this occurs then the best thing you can do is to see a doctor or audiologist so that they can remove the buildup gently and safely.
 Trying to deal with it yourself with a cotton swab not only won’t get the job done but you run the risk of damaging your eardrum.

 Whether you suspect that tinnitus is temporary or permanent, the best thing that you can do is to speak directly to an audiologist.
 That way they can help you to better identify the causes, as well as offer potential treatment.
-Make sure to get in touch with Hadassah Kupfer, Au.
-D at 917-791-1510 as soon as you begin to experience any form of tinnitus symptoms.
+Make sure to get in touch with Hadassah Kupfer, Doctor of Audiology at 917-791-1510 as soon as you begin to experience any form of tinnitus symptoms.